 From other sources:

-The Data Protection Act recognises some information as â€˜sensitive personal dataâ€™.
+Under data protection law, some personal information is recognised as ‘special categories data’.
 This includes, but is not limited to, information which reveals your religious beliefs, health issues, race or ethnic origin.

 Compassion UK is a Christ-centred organisation committed to preserving its Christian ethos.
 Where necessary and consented to, we may collect details about your church affiliations and personal faith.